nextflow-io/nextflow/docs/google.md

 }
 ```

-Then deploy the workflow execution using the `-bucket-dir` to specify a Google Storage path
+Then launch the pipeline with the `-bucket-dir` option to specify a Google Storage path
-for the jobs computed by the Google Pipeline service and, optionally, the `-work-dir` to
+for the jobs computed with Google Life Sciences and, optionally, the `-work-dir` to
 specify the local storage for the jobs computed locally:

 ```bash